ehsavoie/webchat/README.md

 ##  Building and running the example application

-You build using Apache Maven with the folloxing command:
+You build using Apache Maven with the following command:

 ```shell
 mvn clean install